 Texas is one of 19 U.S. states that has not expanded its Medicaid program for low income people.

 The Kaiser Family Foundation estimates there are 684,000 people in the “Medicaid coverage gap” in Texas.
-These are low income people who do not qualify for tax credits to help them purchase health insurance but who also do not qualify for the Medicaid program in Texas.
+These are low-income people who do not qualify for tax credits to help them purchase health insurance but who also do not qualify for the Medicaid insurance program in Texas.
 Temporary health insurance is a solution for people in this Medicaid coverage gap.
 For those who qualify, it offers them comprehensive coverage, freedom from provider networks that require them to use specific doctors and hospitals and a premium rate that is about half the cost of major medical insurance.

 Pivot Health’s short term health insurance is a good fit for these people, and they can apply online and get approved within minutes.